kingparra/hpfp/09_-_lists/questions.rst

 ..
 Check Intro to FP through LC, Chapter 1 for some hints.

+..
+	1.5 Data structures in functional languages

+	In FP, because there is no assignment, substructures in data structure cannot be
+	changed one at a time.
+Instead, it is necessary to write down a whole structure with explicit change to the appropriate
+	substructure.

+	 **Functional languages provide explicit
+	representations for data structres.**

+	Functional languages do not provide arrays
+	because without assignment there is no easy way to access an arbitrary element.
+Writing out an entire array with a change to one element would be ludicrously unwieldy.
+	Instead, nested data structures like lists
+	are provided.

 Under which circumstances are lists slow?

 What is a good rule of thumb for picking the right collection type - such as Array, Map, Set, Sequence, finger trees, tuples, or the list type?